TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-replication-performance-issues.md

 ## **Recommended Steps**

-1.Volume change rate for replication schedule should be less aggressive for successful transfer.
+1. Volume change rate for replication schedule should be less aggressive for successful transfer
-2.There should be one to one mapping between source and destination volume.
+2. There should be one to one mapping between source and destination volume